suohcnamiD/bulletinboard-app-cap/cap/service-definition.md

 - [x] How to use projections to control which fields are exposed
 - [x] How to use annotations like `@readonly` and `@mandatory`
 - [x] How CAP auto-generates CRUD operations for your entities
-- [x] How to test your service endpoints